trybrito/Move.it-NLW04/README-en.md

 ### 🏆 Features

-- [x] Create the global styles of the application;
-- [x] Implement the user experience bar, which comprises the initial, current and necessary experience for the next level;
+- [x] Display the user experience bar, which comprises the initial experience, relative to the user's level, the current one and the amount needed for the next level;
-- [x] Develop the profile component, which includes the user's profile photo and your name and current level;
+- [x] Display information related to the user's profile, such as photo, name and current level;
+- [x] Display the completed challenges count;
-- [x] Add the component responsible for counting the completed challenges;
+- [x] Increment, when a challenge is completed, the count of completed challenges;
-- [x] Implement the chronometer component, responsible for marking the time of each cycle;
+- [x] Start / stop timing of current cycle;
-- [x] Add the challenges component, which searches and returns, at random, challenges registered internally;
+- [x] Display, at the end of a cycle, that is, when the counter reaches zero, a random challenge to the user;
-- [x] Add the level up modal component;
+- [x] Display, when the user gets enough experience to level up, the congratulation modal;
-- [x] Implement written and audible notifications, which are displayed to the user at each finished cycle;
-- [x] Establish the reactivity of the entire application using the React API context;
+- [x] Notify the user, in writing and audibly, about the end of the current cycle;
-- [ ] Implement a multiple option login system;
+- [ ] Perform user social login;
-- [ ] Develop and implement a leaderboard based on users level;
+- [ ] Implement a leaderboard based on users current levels;
-- [ ] Add a side navigation bar for the quick transition between the main screen and the leaderboard;
+- [ ] Implement side navigation bar for quick transition between application screens;
-- [ ] Add sharing system on social networks in the level up modal; and
+- [ ] Enable the sharing, through the user's social networks, of the congratulation modal; and
-- [ ] Display information related to the use of the application to the user, such as total experience and time of use;
+- [ ] Display information related to the use of the application, such as usage time and total experience obtained, on the congratulation modal.

 <hr>